gitdode/librfm95/README.md

 Static avr-libc library providing basic support for RFM95 radio modules.
 Other RFM9x radios should work as well, but were not tested yet.

 This is work in progress.
-Simple Tx-Rx with response works so far.
+Simple Tx-Rx with response in FSK mode works so far.

 I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.

 ## TODO

-- Add support for LoRa
+- Add support for LoRa mode

 ## Usage